 As companies begin to embrace or even investigate social media, often times they narrow in on who the “professionals” are or the “target market” they miss the idea that there are communities of people interacting with each other on many different levels.

 Social Media is yet another new way to communicate, interact with and know your customer.
-Social Media does not build long term relationships just like CRM software does not build long term relationships.
-It is the people behind these tools that build the relationships.
+Social Media does not build long-term relationships just like CRM software does not build long-term relationships.
+It is the people behind these tools that build relationships.